haconiwa/haconiwa/README.md

 `haconiwa` packages are provided via [packagecloud](https://packagecloud.io/udzura/haconiwa).

-Available for: `CentOS >= 7 / Ubuntu Trusty / Ubuntu Xenial / Debian jessie` (which are supported by best effort...)
+Available for: `CentOS >= 7 / Fedora >= 23 / Ubuntu Trusty / Ubuntu Xenial / Debian jessie` (which are supported by best effort...)

+(PR: We are welcoming package maintainers for other distro!!!)

 Other linuxes users can just download binaries from [latest](https://github.com/haconiwa/haconiwa/releases):